Phurga/obsidian_vault/sources/DeLaurentiis2024_Soilorganic.md

 # Notes %% begin notes %%
 Partially consolidated in [[LCIA method on soil quality]] (only the context, not the core of the article #todo/consolidate )

-Presentation of a [[LCIA]] method based on modelling (extrapolating land degradation with soil organic carbon stocks)
+Presentation of a [[life cycle impact assessment]] method based on modelling (extrapolating land degradation with soil organic carbon stocks)

 Values of SOC are taken from [[IPCC2019_2019Refinement]].